cev-api/Java-Triage/README.md

 - Class-constant fallback mode provides useful indicators but less semantic context than full source scanning.
 - Behavioral and signature detections are heuristic-based and may produce false positives or miss novel techniques.
 - Network-based runtime C2 resolution and stage-2 enrichment are best-effort and may fail due to missing indicators, DNS failure, RPC issues, or decoding variance.
+- External API enrichments (RatterScanner/JLab) are best-effort and may fail due to network issues, API errors, rate limits, or response format changes.
+- JLab public scan is an external experimental endpoint; response fields and behavior may change over time.
 - Metadata enrichments such as `SSDEEP`, `TLSH`, `TrID`, `Magika`, and `Vhash` are best-effort and only appear when dependencies are available.
 - Nested archive or payload extraction is heuristic and best-effort; highly custom packers may still evade static expansion.
 - Do **not** rely on this tool alone to determine whether a Java application is safe.